Study of the U.S. Institute for Students

-You are among twenty outstanding scholars from four different countries who have been chosen to participate in this intensive six-week learning experience.
+You are among twenty outstanding students from four different countries who have been chosen to participate in this intensive six-week learning experience.
 The program is designed to include classroom work as well as frequent interactions with many Americans from diverse backgrounds.
-The course will offer a variety of learning opportunities including lectures, classroom discussions, cultural and religious site visits, trips to New York City, and a nearly two week-long study tour in Atlanta (Georgia), and Bryson City (North Carolina) —all designed to increase your understanding of American democracy and the way in which religious practice is protected and expressed in U.S. society.
+The course will offer a variety of learning opportunities including lectures, classroom discussions, cultural and religious site visits, trips to New York City, and a nearly two week-long study tour in Salt Lake City (Utah), and Washington, DC —all designed to increase your understanding of American democracy and the way in which religious practice is protected and expressed in U.S. society.

 The Dialogue Institute (DI) at Temple University was founded in 1978 to advance interreligious and cross-cultural understanding and scholarship through education, networking and resource development; it is related to Temple's Department of Religion.
 We are delighted to welcome you for a unique learning experience based at Temple University.